National champions: Chinese national champions

-In support of Jiang Zemin's aggressive promotion of overseas foreign direct investment as part of "going out," China's State Council assembled a team of 120 state-owned industry groups to be national champions between 1991 and 1997.
 The state-owned national champions received high levels of protection, state financial support, political advice and governmental support for operating in foreign environments, and special rights of management autonomy, profit retention, and investment decisions.
+State-owned national champions in nonfinancial strategic sectors like energy, civil aviation, infrastructure, and strategic minerals are overseen by the State-Owned Assets Supervision and Administration Commission of the State Council (SASAC).
 The Chinese government also brokers partnerships between foreign investors and China's national champions.
-In addition to CRRC, notable examples of Chinese national champions include Huawei, Bank of China, and SINOPEC.
+In addition to CRRC, notable examples of Chinese national champions include Huawei, Bank of China, and Sinopec.

+The beginning of China's efforts to develop national champions were the State Council's early 1980s creation of "general companies," which were large multi-region corporations under the supervision of China's central ministries.
+These efforts gained further momentum during the piloting of state-owned industry groups and the tenure of Jiang Zemin.

+In support of Jiang's aggressive promotion of overseas foreign direct investment as part of going out, China's State Council assembled a team of 120 state-owned industry groups to be national champions between 1991 and 1997.
+Developing national champions also became increasingly important as China negotiated to enter the World Trade Organization.

+During the tenure of Chinese leader Xi Jinping, China has encouraged mergers in of its state-owned enterprises, motivated by a desire to create larger and more competitive national champions with a bigger global market share by reducing price competition among SOEs abroad and increasing vertical integration.
 Consistent with China's Belt and Road Initiative, national champions "going out" remain a Chinese government priority.

-During the tenure of Chinese leader Xi Jinping, China has encouraged mergers in of its state-owned enterprises, motivated by a desire to create larger and more competitive national champions with a bigger global market share by reducing price competition among SOEs abroad and increasing vertical integration.
+China has promoted its national champions particularly strongly since 2017, with a focus on national champions in the technology sector.
+In 2018, China designated Baidu, Alibaba, iFlytek, Tencent, and SenseTime as "AI champions".